BenjaminLevain/sumup/README.md

 # Environment Setup

+I decided to indicate how install my dbt project.
+I took back instructions from the class I have done on the udemy platform and adapted it with my project

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).